levinboimtomer/penalized_unigram_segmentation/README.md

 This implementation is a slight variation on the penalized segmentation model proposed by Liang et al. (2009) in their paper "Online EM for Unsupervised Models".
-It introduces a new hyperparameter c (explained below) and also treats spaces as fixed word boundaries.
+It introduces a new offset hyperparameter c (explained below) and also treats spaces as fixed word boundaries.

 ## Penalized Unigram Segmentation
 The unigram segmentation model of a sentence s is defined as: